nathan-gardner/SECON2023Robot/Documentation/Signoffs/Team2-signoff-ConsumptionSubsystem.md

 ![image](https://user-images.githubusercontent.com/30758520/201001312-4429694b-1b6a-4fd6-977f-bc88206feb7e.png)

 The DC brushed motor chosen is part number #4805 from Pololu.
 The motor is considered high power and runs off of $6\ V$.
 The torque needed for the motor to supply in the worst case is $0.2168\ N \ast m$ (or $22.11\ kg \ast mm$).
 This torque value was found using a Simulink simulation shown below.
 The target rpm we want to run the motor at is $120\ rpm$, motor #4805 produces a torque of about $40\ kg \ast mm$, which is more than enough for the worst case scenario.
 The power needed for $120\ rpm$ is about $4\ W$ and will draw close to $2.75\ A$.
 The power subsystem will be designed to deliver adequate power to the motor used in this subsystem.
+The motor's gear ratio is 46.85:1 and uses a metal spur gear box internal to the motor.

 ![image](https://user-images.githubusercontent.com/30758520/201001401-8d3bfba7-8820-4853-a2f6-23a22c52e0e4.png)